Her55/Intro-logica-UNAHUR/README.md

-# Intro-logica-UNAHUR
+# Introduccion a la logica UNAHUR
-Pseudocodigo - introduccion a la logica
+## Pseudocodigo - introduccion a la logica